Slape & Howard

 Your attorney also needs to be able to take immediate and decisive action on your claim, limiting the time your employer’s insurer has to deny your claim before the process even begins.
 That takes not only an aggressive attorney, but a legal team prepared to document your claim right out of the gate.

 Why Slape & Howard is Your Best Choice

 For more than 35 years, the attorneys and legal team at Slape & Howard have been not only tracking changes to Kansas workers' compensation law as they happen but fighting changes to the law at the state capitol when they target workers unfairly.
 We are clearly advocates for fair and just compensation for injured employees.

 At Slape & Howard, we’re prepared to move rapidly to file a valid claim that makes it difficult for an insurer to deny.
-Once that step is done, our clients get the full force of our team working on their behalf against a system that treats injured workers with disregard.
+Once that step is done, our clients get the full force of our team, including our own nurse case manager, working on their behalf against a system that treats injured workers with disregard.
 We’re committed to helping clients in Wichita and throughout Kansas get back their lives and livelihoods.

 Don’t try to take on the insurer’s attorneys on your own.
 The time to file a workers' compensation claim is short, so don’t delay.
 Call our office right away to schedule a free consultation.